 Great ideas usually start with a concept.
-Such was the case with the Tidewater Veterans Memorial.
+Such was the case with the Tidewater Veterans Memorial, located at 19th Street and Jefferson Ave. across from the Virginia Beach Convention Center.
 The dream belonged to Bill Hallead of the Disabled American Veterans, Chapter 20, before his death in 1982.
 To carry his idea forward, a group of military veterans and community leaders came together to create the Tidewater Veterans Memorial Committee.
 This memorial which you see today represents the cumulative effort of that group.

 The task was a real challenge.
 At the beginning, there was no design, no land, no financing, and no idea of community support for the project.